LONG READ: Making Magnit Great again

 Already arguably one of the most modern parts of the Russian economy, organised retail is currently going through a revolution and e-commerce is booming, catalysed by the coronacrisis.
 Turning Magnit’s fortunes around is not just a question of fixing its problems but actively developing its business to take these new realities into account.
 The task is two-fold: digitise the business, but as Dunning points out, the backbone of the business remains running the thousands of physical stores spread across the country.

 “It’s an asset you can’t ignore,” he says.
-“The future is digital, but we have reached a critical mass offline and the network is so big it has its own problems.
+“The future is digital, but we have reached a critical mass offline and the network is so big it has its own challenges.
 The stores are very important and how they are run, how shoppers make on the spot decisions, is key part of the business.”

 Dunning admits that Magnit has been a bit slow in setting up its IT and getting into e-groceries, but its site was updated earlier this year and it is now getting its act together.
 Like everyone it has seen explosive online sales growth during the coronacrisis and over the last six months Dunning has introduced a slew of new services and innovations.